 Sok Kwu Wan

-No matter which pier you get off at, there will be an awesome place to eat!
-However, here’s what you should know about the restaurants at Yung Shue Wan and Sok Kwu Wan.
+No matter which pier you get off at, you’ll find an amazing restaurant to eat at easily!
+So, here’s what you should know about the restaurants at Yung Shue Wan and Sok Kwu Wan.

 Restaurants at Yung Shue Wan